 What is the legal betting age in New Hampshire?

 New Hampshire law states that anyone 18 years or older can legally place a bet on a sporting event as long as they are doing so at a regulated sportsbook.

 Are retail betting locations available in the state?

-As of November 1, 2020, there is just one retail sports betting location currently up and running in the state.
+As of November 2023, there were four retail sportsbooks currently up and running in the state.
 State law allows for ten retail locations to be issued licenses, and the New Hampshire Lottery is currently reviewing additional applications.

 Can I place a bet through a mobile app?

 Yes, the DraftKings Sportsbook app is already up and running in New Hampshire, and there could be four more set to join at some point.
 Mobile operators must partner with a retail location to offer mobile betting.

 Are there any professional sports teams in New Hampshire?

 The state is not home to any professional sports teams, at least at the major league level.
 Some minor league teams are popular in the state.

 Can I bet on collegiate athletic events in New Hampshire?